Vanraure Hachinohe

-Vanraure Hachinohe (ヴァンラーレ八戸, Vanrāre Hachinohe) is a football club based in Hachinohe, a city in the southeastern part of Aomori Prefecture in Japan.
-They currently play in the J3 League, the Japanese third tier of professional football.
+Vanraure Hachinohe (ヴァンラーレ八戸, Vuanrāre Hachinohe) is a professional football club based in Hachinohe, a city in the southeastern part of Aomori Prefecture in Japan.
+They are set to play in the J2 League from 2026–27, the Japanese second tier of professional football after promotion from the J3 League in 2025.

 Name origin

 The name Vanraure comes from the combination of two Italian words: derivante, meaning "origin"; and australe, meaning "southern".
 It thus refers to the origin of the club in the southern area of Hachinohe, in the former village of Nangō.

 History

-The club was founded in 2006 as a merger of two football clubs; Hachinohe Industry SC (八戸工業サッカークラブ) and Nango FC (南郷FC) and joined Tōhoku League Division 2 North.
+The club was founded in 2006 as a merger of two football clubs: Hachinohe Industry SC (八戸工業サッカークラブ) and Nango FC (南郷FC), joining Tōhoku League Division 2 North.
 Since 2008 the club's aim was to become a professional club and join J.League.
 In 2011, because of Tōhoku earthquake and tsunami, the two blocks of Tōhoku Division 2 were temporarily merged into a single group with no promotion, and Vanraure won the merged Division 2 title for the first time.
 In 2012 they returned to Division 2 North and were only able to finish in second place behind Ganju Iwate, but won the promotion playoff against Cobaltore Onagawa, who were also promoted because Fukushima United gained promotion to JFL.

 With the introduction of J3 League for 2014, the club applied for J. League Associate Membership in June 2013 and were approved in September 2013.
 The J3 license was postponed until the next evaluation in 2014 due to their stadium not meeting league requirements.